 where $\partial\mathcal{H}_{L}$ and $\partial\mathcal{H}_{R}$ denotes the induced horizons on the left and right branes respectively.
 In the absence of DGP terms the expression only contains the first term.
 A basic consistency of wedge holography is that the result Equ.~(\ref{eq:EEthermal}) should be consistent with the Ryu-Takayanagi formula.
 The Ryu-Takayanagi formula tells us that $S_{\text{defect}}$ is computed by

-where $\gamma$ is a bulk minimal area surface that connects the two branes and homologous to the defect and $\partial\gamma_{R}$ and $\partial\gamma_{L}$ are the cross-section of $\gamma$ with the right and left branes respectively (see Fig.\ref{pic: defectEE}).
-In other words, the consistency of wedge holography would require that the output of the minimization in Equ.~(\ref{minGenEntG3}) is that the entangling surface $\gamma$ should be the black string horizon $\mathcal{H}$.
+where $\gamma$ is a bulk minimal area surface that connects the two branes and homologous to the defect and $\partial\gamma_{R}$ and $\partial\gamma_{L}$ are the cross-sections of $\gamma$ with the right and left branes respectively (see Fig.\ref{pic: defectEE}).
+In other words, the consistency of wedge holography would require that the output of the minimization in Equ.~(\ref{minGenEntG3}) is that the entangling surface $\gamma_{\text{min}}$ should be the black string horizon $\mathcal{H}$.

-For setups (combinations parameters $G_{d+1}$, $G_{d}^{(L)}$ and $G_{d}^{(R)}$) where the the output of the minimization in Equ.~(\ref{minGenEntG3}) is not the black string horizon $\mathcal{H}$, the wedge holography cannot be consistently defined or these setups are not consistent with wedge holography.
-Moreover, for these setups the entanglement wedge of the defect determined by the RT surface $\gamma_{RT}$ would be smaller that the black string exterior that include the defect we are considering.
+For set-ups (combinations of parameters $G_{d+1}$, $G_{d}^{(L)}$ and $G_{d}^{(R)}$) where the the output of the minimization in Equ.~(\ref{minGenEntG3}) is not the black string horizon $\mathcal{H}$, the wedge holography cannot be consistently defined or these set-ups are not consistent with wedge holography.
+Moreover, for these set-ups the entanglement wedge of the defect determined by the RT surface $\gamma_{RT}$ would be smaller than the black string exterior that includes the defect we are considering.
 This is the same as saying that the causal wedge of the defect is bigger than its entanglement wedge.
-Hence the causality and holography are not consistent in these setups and these setups should be in the swampland.
+Hence the causality and holography are not consistent in these set-ups and these set-ups should be in the swampland.